-BN - Deduction Prepay Process (Part II, Disburse Money)
+BN - Deduction Prepay Process (Part II, Disburse Money for Insurance During Leave)

 The Deduction Prepay process is used for employees who are planning a leave and need insurance premiums to be paid while they are gone.
 In some cases, the employee is in an Academic (C-Basis) position and will be taking a Short Work Break from that position during the summer.
 In other cases, the employee may be taking a Leave of Absence or Short Work Break for other reasons, such as medical, professional or seasonal.
 Prior to the leave, money needs to be collected in advance for payment of future premiums.
 While the employee is on leave, the prepaid money will be disbursed to cover insurance deductions during the leave.